blueantcorp/CodeExamples/README.md

 # Swift Examples
-A collection of Swift samples to experiment with different topics.
+A collection of Swift samples and experiments